awsdocs/aws-cli-user-guide/doc_source/deprecate-python-26-33.md

 $ curl [https://s3\.amazonaws\.com/aws\-cli/awscli\-bundle\-1\.16\.188\.zip](https://s3.amazonaws.com/aws-cli/awscli-bundle-1.16.188.zip) -o awscli-bundle.zip
 ```

-From here, you can continue to follow the installation instructions in [Install the AWS CLI version 1 Using the Bundled Installer \(Linux, macOS, or Unix\)](install-bundle.md), starting with step 2\.
+From here, you can continue to follow the installation instructions in [Install the AWS CLI version 1 Using the Bundled Installer \(Linux or macOS\)](install-bundle.md), starting with step 2\.

 **MSI installer on Windows**